How to get rid of chest acne

 - Honey as an anti-acne agent

 Honey is generally considered as a strong nourishing agent for the skin and as an anti-septic and anti-bacterial cleansing agent.
 Applying honey on the facial skin affected by chest acne can help to clear up the chest acne pimples and the marks that chest acne leaves behind.
 Honey contains extremely potent anti-bacterial properties that soothes the skin and helps to reduce inflammation.
-The most effective varieties of honey are usually row honey or manuka honey.
+The most effective varieties of honey are usually row honey or manuka honey, especially the one that is produced by Common Bumble Bee Species.

 - Benefits from using lemon juice